CalebSedore/Maxfrankel44.GitHub.io/index.md

 <h1>Hello World</h1>
 <p1>My name is Max Frankel I am from Tampa, Florida and currently am a Sophomore at Lehigh University.
 I am a member of the Lehigh Football team and I am majoring in journalism and minoring in entrepreneurship currently.
+I write for the sports section of our schools newspaper "The Brown and White."
 I am a sports junkie and have been all of my life; I love to follow and watch everything revolving sports from the drama to the game itself.
 This cite is an example of some of the cool ways I can display visualizations from cartoons, to timelines, to graphs. </p1>
 <br>
 <h2>Bruce and Mr.Unicorn</h2>
 <p1> This is a short comic I created introducing some of the fun and cool projects that I have learned to create via coding in jouranism 24.</p1>